MunibaP/Book-Search-Engine/README.md

 ## Contributions
-Contributions to the The Text Editor are welcome and encouraged.
+Contributions to the The Book Search Engine are welcome and encouraged.
 Here are some ways you can contribute:

 1. **Bug Reports and Feature Requests:**
   - If you encounter any issues or have suggestions for new features, please open an issue on the GitHub repository.

-2. **Enhancements to The Text Editor Application:**
+2. **Enhancements to The Book Search Engine Application:**
   -  We welcome contributions aimed at improving this application.
 If you find ways to enhance the application or identify any limitations, feel free to submit a pull request.

 3. **Documentation Improvements:**